 Most people don’t pick diet and exercise plans they can stick to for life, so at some point they fall off the wagon and regain the weight.
 Eventually, the argument goes, these people will again attempt to lose weight, but this time, due to the metabolic damage done during their last attempt, it will be harder to shed the pounds.
-Successive yo-yo dieting attempts make it harder and harder to stay slim, we’re told.
+Each successive yo-yo dieting attempt make it harder and harder to stay slim, we’re told.

 But is there any truth to this?

 Let’s start off by discussing the National Weight Loss Control Registry, which tracks more than 10,000 people who have lost a lot of weight and kept it off long term.
 The average member has lost 66 lbs and kept it off for 5.5 years.

 Before finding steady success, 93% of the members had repeated bouts of weight loss and regain, some of them experiencing dozens of cyclical yo-yo dieting periods1.

 So it’s probably fair to assume that previous failed attempts at weight loss don’t stop successful weight loss maintainers from staying slim.
 After failing multiple times, they figured out a diet and exercise pattern they can stick to, and they’re now maintaining their weight loss.
 See my video to hear what they do differently.